codecygen/069-React-Router-Practice-Project-V6/README.md

 This repo is the updated version of [067-React-Router-Practice-Project](https://github.com/codecygen/067-React-Router-Practice-Project).
-It used to have React Router V5 which is updated to V6 with this project.
+It used to have React Router V5 which is updated to V6 in this project.

+Keywords:
+- React-Lazy-Loading

 # About This Repository